-Petite Anse is located on the northwestern coast of Guadeloupe, 7km south of Deshaies and 20km north of Bouillante and Malendure beach.
+Petite Anse is located on the northwestern coast of Guadeloupe, 7km south of Deshaies and 20km north of Bouillante and Malendure.
 Driving time from Pointe-à-Pitre is approximately 40 minutes (45km) when the traffic is light.
 Be careful when approaching the site by car, as the access road to the beach is in a large bend.
 There is a parking behind the beach.

 Enter the water from the beach, made of sand and pebbles.